appfolio/abprof/README.md

 misunderstood or hallucinated it.
 Either way, why isn't this a standard approach that's built into most profiling tools?

+After I started implementation I found out that optcarrot, used by the Ruby core team for profiling, is already using this technique (!) -- I stole a few tricks from their implementation.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/appfolio/abprof.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.